DanielField/TAFE-Assignment-The-Dungeon-of-Evwiniir_Love2D/README.md

 ![Sample Screenshot](https://raw.githubusercontent.com/DanielField/The-Dungeon-of-Evwiniir_Love2D/master/Screenshot.png)

-NOTE: Saving does not work on the compiled version.
+NOTE: Saving the settings does not work on the compiled version.
 Not sure why...
 If anyone has a solution let me know. :)